Eruptive mass loss less than a year before the explosion of superluminous supernovae. II. A systematic search for pre-explosion eruptions with VLT/X-shooter: Conclusions

 \section{Conclusions}

-In this work, we present a dedicated analysis of the near-UV spectra of 21 SLSNe-I to search for signatures indicative of CSM shells ejected shortly before core collapse, and we develop a diagnostic tool to quantify the detection significance of such CSM shells.
+For this work, we presented a dedicated analysis of the near-UV spectra of 21 SLSNe-I to search for signatures indicative of CSM shells ejected shortly before core collapse, and we developed a diagnostic tool to quantify the detection significance of such CSM shells.
 Our key findings are summarized as follows:

-\begin{itemize} \item Out of the 21 objects in our sample, five (SN\,2018ibb, SN\,2020xga, SN\,2022xgc, DES15S2nr, and DES16C3ggu) show robust detections of a CSM feature at the $>5\sigma$ level. \item Modeling of the broad \ion{Mg}{II} absorption indicates a CSM shell for DES15S2nr located at $\sim 3.4 \times 10^{15}\,\rm cm$ and for DES16C3ggu at $\sim 4.8 \times 10^{15}\,\rm cm$, expanding at maximum velocities of $\sim 4800~\rm km~s^{-1}$ and $\sim 4700~\rm km~s^{-1}$, respectively.
-These CSM shells were likely expelled only a few months prior to core collapse as a result of eruptive mass loss, either in the form of LBV-like eruptions or PPI events. \item The PPI scenario implies He-core masses $>45~\rm M_{\odot}$ for both DES15S2nr and DES16C3ggu. \item The photometric properties of the detection sample are consistent with those of the broader SLSN-I population. \item We do not find correlations between the SN and CSM properties, except for a marginally significant correlation between the light curve decline time and the CSM shell velocity.
-However, a larger sample is needed to draw firm conclusions. \item The velocities of the detected shells are confined to a relatively narrow range of $\sim 3000$–$5000~\rm km~s^{-1}$, which may be indicative of a particular eruption mechanism. \item Shells with properties similar to those observed, would have been detectable in spectra with S/N $\gtrsim 8$, except in the case of geometrically and/or optically thin configurations.
+\begin{itemize} \item Out of the 21 objects in our sample, five (SN\,2018ibb, SN\,2020xga, SN\,2022xgc, DES15S2nr, and DES16C3ggu) show robust detections of a CSM feature at the $>5\sigma$ level. \item Modeling the broad \ion{Mg}{II} absorption indicates a CSM shell for DES15S2nr located at $\sim 3.4 \times 10^{15}\,\rm cm$ and for DES16C3ggu at $\sim 4.8 \times 10^{15}\,\rm cm$, expanding at maximum velocities of $\sim 4800~\rm km~s^{-1}$ and $\sim 4700~\rm km~s^{-1}$, respectively.
+These CSM shells were likely expelled only a few months prior to core collapse as a result of eruptive mass loss, although the exact mechanism cannot be securely determined. \item Comparison with PPI models implies He-core masses $>45~\rm M_{\odot}$ for both DES15S2nr and DES16C3ggu. \item The photometric properties of the detection sample are consistent with those of the broader SLSN-I population. \item We did not find correlations between the SN and CSM properties, except for a marginally significant correlation between the light curve decline time and the CSM shell velocity.
+However, a larger sample is needed to draw firm conclusions. \item The velocities of the detected shells are confined to a relatively narrow range of $\sim 3000-5000~\rm km~s^{-1}$, which may be indicative of a particular eruption mechanism. \item Shells with properties similar to those observed would have been detectable in spectra with a S/N $>5$, except in the case of geometrically and/or optically thin configurations.
 Therefore, the non-detections are unlikely to arise from selection effects and may instead suggest that only a subclass of SLSN-I progenitors experience such late-stage shell ejections shortly before explosion. \end{itemize}

 Looking ahead, facilities such as the Rubin Observatory’s Legacy Survey of Space and Time (LSST) will revolutionize the studies of SLSNe-I. LSST is expected to discover and monitor thousands of SLSNe-I, greatly expanding sample sizes and enabling robust, population-level analyses of progenitor diversity.
 Although high-quality UV spectroscopy will remain challenging for high-redshift objects, deeper photometric observations of nearby SLSNe-I could reveal precursor events and potentially link the CSM shells to the progenitor properties and explosion mechanisms.
 Furthermore, our study underscores the need for more accurate stellar and mass-loss models specifically tailored to the observations.
 Together, these developments will help disentangle observational limitations from intrinsic physical diversity, offering critical insights into the nature of SLSN-I progenitors.